-A magazine which showcases compelling, accessible, and culturally relevant work--anything the mainstream is ignoring or marginalizing.
-This magazine seeks to feature the voiceless in a fascinating and honest way-bring us your pain, your strength, your passions.
+A magazine that showcases compelling, accessible, and culturally relevant work--anything the mainstream is ignoring.
+We seek to offer an authentic reflection of the contemporary, and most importantly, to uplift the voiceless in a fascinating and honest way-bring us your pain, your strength, your passions.

 NOW OPEN 7 DAYS A WEEK!